dannunan/scout-game/README.md

 This module uses card values ranging from 0-9, instead of the original 1-10.

 ## Command Line Interface
-Running from the command-line will start a game against 3 computer players.
+Running the package will start a game against 3 computer players.
 When prompted for an action, enter one of the following actions:
 - `scout [left] [flip] [index]`
 - `show [start] [stop]`
 - `scoutshow [left] [flip] [index]`